 If you have early Stage I ovarian cancer, the extent of surgery may depend on whether you want to get pregnant and have children.
 Some women with very early ovarian cancer may decide with their doctor to have only one ovary, one fallopian tube, and the omentum (abdominal lining) removed.

 Chemotherapy drugs kill cancer cells throughout the body.
-Most women have chemotherapy for ovarian cancer after surgery.
-Some are also given chemotherapy before surgery to reduce the size of the tumor first.
+Most women have ovarian cancer chemotherapy after surgery.
+Some are also given chemotherapy (chemo) for ovarian cancer before surgery to reduce the size of the tumor first.

 Usually, more than one anticancer drug is given.
 Drugs for ovarian cancer can be given in different ways: